View beef products Search beef products

 than roasting.

-The stewing beef comes from the shin and
+The stewing beef comes from the shin

-then tender and richly flavoured.
+is then tender and richly flavoured.

-The braising beef comprises of the chuck
+The braising beef comprises of the

-The mince can be used for burgers, meat
+The mince can be used for burgers, meat sauces and meatballs.

 WE HOPE YOU ENJOY OUR BEEF!